-In this article, you will discover how to help a family member with addiction.
+This article will discover how to help a family member with addiction.

 How to Help a Family Member with Addiction

 Watching a loved one go down the path of addiction can be incredibly stressful and heartbreaking.
-You may end up feeling hurt and betrayed by this person that you care so much for, and you may be worried about the potential future.
-While no one can be expected to react in a completely objective way when matters of the heart are involved, you can increase your chances of providing genuine help – and can avoid contributing to further damage – through arming yourself with knowledge and tactics for approaching the situation in the best way possible.
+You may end up feeling hurt and betrayed by this person you care so much for, and you may be worried about the potential future.
+While no one can be expected to react in a completely objective way when matters of the heart are involved, you can increase your chances of providing genuine help – and can avoid contributing to further damage – by arming yourself with knowledge and tactics for approaching the situation in the best way possible.

 Here’s how to help a family member with addiction.

-You will also benefit from educating yourself about the stage of change that your addicted loved one is in.
-These stages of addiction run the gamut from complete denial to wanting a change and not knowing how to start, to actually taking steps to escape the addiction.
+You will also benefit from educating yourself about the stage of change your addicted loved one is in.
+These stages of addiction run the gamut from complete denial to wanting a change and not knowing how to start, to taking steps to escape the addiction.
 The level of acknowledgment of the addiction, and the intention to change it, will affect what type of response your family member is likely to have to any form of expressed concern or offered help.

 Consult With Other Family Members or Friends